Deep Dive into the Uses of Shatavari

 Shatavari has been used by Ayurvedic practitioners for many years.
 It is said to be an adaptogenic herb.
 Such herbs help your body cope with physical and emotional stress.
 Let us understand the various medical uses of Shatavari.

-• It has antioxidant properties: Shatavari has a high percentage of saponins.
+• Has antioxidant properties: Shatavari has a high percentage of saponins.
 Saponins have antioxidant properties and they help prevent the damage by free radicals.

 • Helps boost immunity: Again, the saponins in Shatavari are potent immunity stimulators.
 It stimulates the production of cells that fight immunity thereby reducing the overall population of infection causing cells.